It’s no doubt that the wide receiver is perhaps one of the most popular positions on the pitch.

 Having the muscle memory to get your hands into the right position at the right moment is what makes a great wide receiver.

-Hand-eye coordination is a tough thing to improve, and it will take you time and a lot of practice to improve.
+Hand-eye coordination is a tough thing to improve, and it will take you time and a lot of practice to master.
 But persevere because once your hands are in sync with what you see on the pitch, you’ll dazzle defenders and selectors with your ability to react to situations and pluck passes out of the air.

 So now you’ve got a good understanding of what physical attributes you need to become a great wide receiver, I’m going to run you through some technical skills you’ll need.